 We are conscious that our audit reports should be clear and unambiguous.
 The form and content of our audit opinions are laid down by Irish legislation and IAASA for Irish entities under ISA (Ireland) 700 'Forming an Opinion and Reporting on Financial Statements'.
-Where ISA (Ireland) 701 'Communicating Key Audit Matters in the Independent Auditor's Report' applies, we include descriptions of how our audit had been scoped and addressed the most significant risks of material misstatement that we had identified and our application of materiality in determining the nature, timing and extent of our audit procedures and evaluating the effect of misstatements.
+Where ISA (Ireland) 701 'Communicating Key Audit Matters in the Independent Auditor's Report' applies, we include descriptions of how our audit addressed the key audit matters that in our professional judgement were of most significance, an overview of the scope of our audit and how we identified and applied the concept of materiality in planning and performing the audit.